bangslosan/healthkit-titanium-module/README.md

  	mod.getQuantityResult(query, function(res){
        if (res.success == 1){
        		// res.quantities - array with results
-  			// res.sources - array with the source (app) that created each quantity
+  			// res.sources - array with the src/app that created each quantity
  	 		// res.quantityType - the type of the query
        }else{
        		// Something has gone wrong